dhsgov/want/README.md

 # Web App Network Tester (WANT)

-This code tests for network issues between browsers and back-end web service engines.
+The Web App Network Tester (WANT) is a web application that tests for network issues between client browsers and a back-end web service engine (e.g., Apache Tomcat).
 This code differs from similar web browser network analysis tools by polling the back-end using user-defined intervals and payload sizes.
 In addition, this tester also includes a file-upload feature that allows for testing of large file uploads.
+This web application has been used to detect network issues due to various issues including browser cache issues, network proxy issues, as well as network load issues.

 ## Installation